SynthAIr/SynthAIr.github.io/models/tabular.md

 # Tabular Data Generation

 The SynthAIr project developed specialized synthetic data generators to address critical challenges in Air Traffic Management: data scarcity, privacy constraints, and commercial sensitivity.
 Our tabular data pipeline processes mixed-type operational data including flight schedules, delays, and turnaround times using five complementary approaches, each optimized for different data characteristics and use cases.
-To learn more, see our research publications: [Pre-Tactical Flight-Delay and Turnaround Forecasting with Synthetic Aviation Data](https://arxiv.org/abs/2508.02294) and [Synthetic Flight Data Generation Using Generative Models](https://doi.org/10.1109/ICNS65417.2025.10976960).
+To learn more, see our research publications: [Pre-Tactical Flight-Delay and Turnaround Forecasting with Synthetic Aviation Data](https://arxiv.org/abs/2508.02294) and [Synthetic Flight Data Generation Using Generative Models](https://doi.org/10.1109/ICNS65417.2025.10976960).Open-source implementations are available in our [tabular generators repositories](/repositories/repositories.html#tabular-data-generators).
 Public deliverables describing the tabular data generators are currently under evaluation by the SESAR Joint Undertaking and will be made publicly available upon approval.
 ## Overview

 Tabular synthetic data generation in aviation requires handling complex mixed-type datasets with categorical features (airlines, airports, aircraft types), continuous variables (delays, durations), and temporal information (schedules, timestamps).
 Our approach addresses three fundamental challenges: